Minister rules out early election amid Government reshuffle

 “Because of the former deputy prime minister’s resignation, the Prime Minister decided it was the decisive thing to do, to bring (the reshuffle) forward and to get it done on Friday, then to be able to move forward with the strongest team that we have around the Cabinet now leading on delivering the public’s priorities.”

-He rejected suggestions Yvette Cooper had been moved out of the Home Office because she was failing to get a grip on immigration, adding that she would be “brilliant” in her new role as Foreign Secretary.
+He rejected the idea Yvette Cooper had been moved out of the Home Office because she was failing to get a grip on immigration, adding that she would be “brilliant” in her new role as Foreign Secretary.

 Ms Rayner quit as deputy prime minister, housing secretary and deputy Labour leader after an independent ethics investigation found she had failed to pay enough stamp duty on a seaside flat she bought this year.